Umarex

-Umarex Sportwaffen GmbH & Co.
+UMAREX GmbH & Co.
 KG is a German manufacturer of air guns (including Umarex air pistols such as the Beretta Elite II), tear-gas and signal pistols, paintball markers under the RAM brand and airsoft guns, based in Arnsberg, North Rhine-Westphalia.
 The firm was founded in 1972.
-Its United States subsidiary headquarter is located in Fort Smith, Arkansas.

 In 1993 the Carl Walther GmbH firm was acquired by Umarex, who continued to manufacture under the Walther name in Ulm and Arnsberg.
 In 2010, Röhm Gesellschaft, the firearms division of Röhm GmbH was also acquired.